 - Local regulatory restrictions

 Wahoo Docks has more than two decades of experience in the dock manufacturing industry.
-We understand the high pressure anchoring points need to withstand.
+We understand the high pressure that anchoring points need to withstand.
 That is exactly why we have engineered anchoring methods or systems to suit varying floating dock situations.
-You can combine more than one method.
-Generally, they are:
+You can combine more than one of the following methods.

 Pole & Sleeve

-Piles – may be composed of two piles or multi-piles in a variety of materials (wood, steel, concrete, and fiberglass) secured to the dock through pile rollers (UHMW-PE enclosed in an 8” aluminum box).
+Pile anchoring systems may be composed of two piles or multi-piles in a variety of materials such as wood, steel, concrete, and fiberglass.
+The installer secures the piles to the dock through pile rollers (UHMW-PE enclosed in an 8” aluminum box).
 It is somewhat the same as Pole & Sleeve except that it is suited for docks that require little to zero movement during seasonal water fluctuations.
 The piles also bury themselves in the ground.

-ally serving as one ‘leg’ of the stiff arm.
+A stiff arm anchoring system consists of cables running diagonally between stiff arms.
+The gangway usually serves as one ‘leg’ of the stiff arm.
 This type of anchoring provides a highly economical and effective means of dock anchoring for floating dock layouts that run primarily along the shoreline (without the need to run after seasonal water fluctuations).
-Several stiff arm designs are incorporated depending on the expected loads and overall length.
+Installers incorporate several stiff arm designs depending on the expected loads and overall length.

-Cables – consist of cables in varying layouts to achieve different sets of feature benefits.
-Cable Anchoring is the most economical and flexible method we offer.
+A cable anchoring system consists of cables in varying layouts to achieve different sets of feature benefits.
+Cable anchoring is the most economical and flexible method we offer.
 We generally offer layouts in dock to shore, dead weights, combination, and self-adjusting.
-Cables are used in areas where the fluctuations and water depths are severe (when poles and piles required by the depth will just be too expensive to reach the bottom).
-Cables keep the floating docks in a flexible anchoring, making it ready to chase extreme fluctuations and heavy wind and wave loads.
+Installers use cables in areas where the fluctuations and water depths are severe (when poles and piles required by the depth will just be too expensive to reach the bottom).
+Cables keep the floating docks flexible, making it ready to chase extreme fluctuations and heavy wind and wave loads.

-Confused on which anchoring method(s) to use?
-Compare and know more about our other anchoring methods through animated layouts and in-depth descriptions here.
+Are you confused on which anchoring method(s) to use?
+Compare and learn more about our other anchoring methods through animated layouts and in-depth descriptions here.
 Or, contact your Wahoo authorized dealer for more information and a quote.